The objective of this study is to predict human wine taste preferences.

 4. Training strategy

-The next step is to select an appropriate training strategy, which defines what the neural network will learn.
-A general training strategy for approximation is composed of two terms:
+The next step is selecting an appropriate training strategy to define what the neural network will learn.
+A general training strategy for approximation consists of two components:

-The loss index chosen for this problem is the normalized squared error between the outputs from the neural network and the targets in the data set.
-On the other hand, L2 regularization with weak weight is applied here.
+The loss index chosen for this problem is the normalized squared error between the neural network outputs and the data set’s targets.
+On the other hand, we apply L2 regularization with weak weight in this case.

 The selected optimization algorithm is the quasi-Newton method.